k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: impossible (dmonsfree) when monster is killed by monster spells that call explode()
 - Allow pokedex to show shambling horror stats after one has been killed
+- Fix: AT_MAGC / AD_FIRE attack in regards to demons